Loyola’s ABA-approved post-baccalaureate Certificates in Paralegal Studies may be earned through the following tracks:

-- Students who do not yet hold bachelor’s degrees complete the requirements for one of these same paralegal certificates in the final stage of an undergraduate degree-completion program sponsored by Loyola’s School of Continuing and Professional Studies.
-These students have a choice of majors: (1) they may major in Paralegal Studies if they have an associate degree in paralegal studies or at least 15 semester credits in paralegal studies, or (2) they may major in one of five other majors in which the paralegal certificate serves as the concentration component of the undergraduate degree.
+- Students who do not yet hold bachelor’s degrees may complete the curriculum requirements for one of these certificates while earning a bachelor’s degree through the BA degree-completion programs offered by Loyola’s School of Continuing and Professional Studies.
+These students have a choice of majors: (1) they may major in Paralegal Studies if they have an associate degree in paralegal studies or at least 15 semester credits in paralegal studies, or (2) they may major in one of five other majors in which the paralegal certificate serves as the concentration component of the BA degree.